 Additional COVID-19 death reported in Lancaster County

 LINCOLN, Neb.
-(KOLN) - An additional COVID-19 death was reported in Lancaster County on Thursday, bringing the community total to 42.
+(KOLN) - Health officials reported an additional COVID-19 death in Lancaster County on Monday, as well as 102 new cases.

 Overall positivity rate: